Ralph Andrews: Early years

 Born and raised in Saginaw, Michigan, Andrews worked as a radio disc jockey before becoming a studio page at NBC and working as an apprentice to Ralph Edwards.
+He also briefly worked for producers Don Fedderson, John Guedel and Warner Bros.
+Television.

 Television

+In 1958, he started his own production company Ralph Andrews Productions (originally Andrews-Spears Productions with Harry Spears then Andrews-Yagemann Productions with Bill Yageman), and originally in partnership with Wolper Productions, to produce unscripted shows.
+One of the most notable was in 1961 when KHJ-TV premiered a show he hosted, called Lie Detector, and the show later aired on KTTV after KHJ-TV dropped it.

+In 1961, the company entered into a partnership with Desilu, the company later broke off in the mid 1960s, and made its first national hit, You Don't Say! in 1963.
+In 1967, Yagemann sold his stock to Andrews, as Bill Yagemann made a desire to produce feature films, ending the partnership with Yagemann, as the company becoming Ralph Andrews Productions.

 He also produced the Vin Scully edition of It Takes Two, Liar's Club, and 50 Grand Slam in the 1970s, as well as I'll Bet in 1965, and its revival which had a healthy four-year run from 1969 called It's Your Bet.
 One of his final productions was a syndicated game show called Yahtzee.

 In 1968 Andrews gained his sole director credit, for a documentary about early film history, Silent Treatment.
 He was executive producer of the film Wild in the Sky in 1972.

-In 1970, he briefly sold his company to television broadcaster Meredith Corporation, before reacquiring the rights to the game shows, which resulted in a civil action lawsuit in the late 1970s.
+In 1970, he briefly sold his company to television broadcaster Meredith Corporation, and briefly becoming MC Productions in 1972, before reacquiring the rights to the game shows in late 1972, which resulted in a civil action lawsuit in the late 1970s.

 From 1980 to 1986, Andrews and his production company had an office at Columbia Pictures' lot located at the Burbank Studios in Burbank, California.
 Andrews had a deal with Columbia Pictures Television to present projects to the studio.
 If CPT wasn't interested, Andrews had the right to pass on the project to other studios as long as he was properly credited; the provisions in the contract led to a lawsuit filed against Paramount Television by Andrews over the 1984 game show Anything for Money, which had originated in Andrews' production company.
-The company later became Idra Global Entertainment in the late 1980s.
+Andrews had a partnership with IDTV to form Idra Global Entertainment in 1989.